DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 * mempool: The mempool API macros ``MEMPOOL_PG_*`` are deprecated and will be removed in DPDK 22.11.

-* bus: The ``rte_bus`` object will be made opaque in DPDK 22.11.
-  The goal is to remove it from the public ABI and make this object extendable.
-  As a side effect, registering a bus will be marked as an internal API: external users may still register their bus using a new driver header (see ``enable_driver_sdk`` meson option).

 * drivers: As a follow-up of the work on the ``rte_bus`` object, the ``rte_driver`` and ``rte_device`` objects (and as a domino effect, their bus-specific counterparts) will be made opaque in DPDK 22.11.